Trigonometric Equations in Cambridge IGCSE Mathematics (0580/0607): Solving sin x, cos x and tan x Explained

 Frequently asked questions

 Are Trigonometric Equations hard in Cambridge IGCSE Maths?
-No — the algebra is straightforward.
-Marks are lost when students give only one solution, use the wrong angle mode, or forget to reject values where |sin x| > 1.
+The method is straightforward once you know the symmetry rules.
+Marks are lost when students give only one solution or use the wrong reflection for sin vs cos.

 Ready to master Cambridge IGCSE Maths Trigonometric Equations?